Starting point

 For official Turkish health tourism context and general dental background, see our trusted sources page.

-These placeholders help position the trust hub as a practical research area rather than a wall of warnings.
+These visuals position the trust hub as a practical research area rather than a wall of warnings.